 Early morning sailing and morning arrival in Porto Banus.
 Our morning optional excursion to Ronda, 50 km inland a city which retains much of its historic charm, particularly its old town and the nearby 18th century Puente Nuevo.
 Ronda is also famous as the birthplace of modern bullfighting, today witnessed once a year at the occasion of the spectacular Feria Goyesca.
 Plaza de Toros, is now a museum, and visitors can stroll out into the arena.
 Our excursion also includes visits to the an elegant cloistered 16th century convent and old Ronda, La Ciudad, with its cobbled streets hemmed by handsome town mansions, some still occupied by Ronda's titled families such as the Casa de Don Bosco.
 We will walk to the leafy Plaza Duquesa de Parcent, which boasts a convent, two churches, including the toy town bell tower of the Iglesia Santa Maria de Mayor.
 Afternoon swim from the ship and time at leisure.
 Evening sailing to Gibraltar and late evening arrival.
 Overnight in port.

 Optional half day excursion in the “Rock”.
 We reach the Cable Car Base Station, which will take us to the Top Station perched on the summit of Gibraltar for a breathtaking view as you are suspended in mid-air.
 At the Top Station your guide will show you around the geography of this British colony.
 Then you will travel to the Middle Station and the sanctuary of Gibraltar’s older inhabitants, the Barbary Apes, roaming free around this station.
-Midday sailing to Tangiers and midafternoon arrival.
-Optional afternoon 3 hour excursion in Tangiers.
-Evening sailing to Seville and overnight at sea.
+Midday sailing to Seville with a swimstop on the way to Arroyo or Bolonia beaches.Overnight at sea to Seville, Spain.

 This morning we sail up the Guadalkivir river.
 Midday arrival and afternoon optional excursion to Seville, one of the most beautiful cities in Europe, where Moorish and Spanish art and culture have left their mark.
 Our optional excursion will bring you to the Cathedral, the Alcazar Palace and its Andalusian gardens, the Maria Luisa Park and the quaint and elegant district of Santa Cruz.
 Overnight in Seville port.